-The first step towards attaining any credential is to determine the eligibility criteria.
-I have written this post to describe PMP certification requirements in detail.
+The first step towards attaining any credential is to determine what the prerequisites for the exam are.

-You will find everything you wanted to know about the PMP requirements and eligibility criteria in this post.
-I have provided detailed exposition on PMP prerequisites in this post.
+This article will help you in understanding the PMP requirements and filling the PMP application form.
 After reading it, you would know if you are qualified for the exam or not.

 PMP Certification Requirements